 Rule 6.100, Florida Rules of Traffic Court, provides that a traffic violations bureau will be established in each county court by administrative order, and that one of the functions of such a bureau is to accept payments of civil penalites for traffic infractions that do not require a mandatory hearing.
 The Traffic Division of the Leon County Clerk's Office was established by Administrative Order 1978-6

-, is located at 2810 Sharer Rd, Suite 19, and accepts payments of civil penalties on those cases that have not been referred to a collection law firm pursuant to Section 938.35.
+, is located at our Northeast Branch at 1276 Metropolitan Blvd., Room #101, and accepts payments of civil penalties on those cases that have not been referred to a collection law firm pursuant to Section 938.35.

 Customers whose accounts have been referred to the law firm should contact the firm directly for payment information and instructions: